Matilda is a part-time digital nomad and aspiring professional suitcase packer.

-- Finally, I use my combo tablet/laptop with my trusty stylus as a notebook, journal, sketchbook and everything else I used to use paper for.
+- Finally, I use my combo tablet/laptop with my trusty stylus as a notebook, journal, sketchbook, and everything else I used to use paper for.

 Technology, am I right?
-I would love to always read real paper books and have the capacity to carry around all the writing and art supplies in the word, but technology has given me the next best thing.
+I would love to always read real paper books and have the capacity to carry around all the writing and art supplies in the world, but technology has given me the next best thing.